gruntwork-io/boilerplate/_docs/README.md

 * Inheriting variables: You can define all your common variables in the root `boilerplate.yml` and any variables with the same name in the `boilerplate.yml` files of your `dependencies` list will reuse those variables instead of prompting the user for the same value again.
+* Variable conflicts: Sometimes, two dependencies use a variable of the same name, but you want them to have different values.
+To handle this use case, add the `for-dependency` key to the variable definition in `boilerplate.yml`.
+This allows you to specify a variable with the same name multiple times and give each one a different value.

 #### Templates